horrorho/InflatableDonkey/README.md

 For further information please refer to the comments/ code in [Main](https://github.com/horrorho/InflatableDonkey/blob/master/src/main/java/com/github/horrorho/inflatabledonkey/Main.java).
 Running the tool will detail the client/ server responses for each step, including headers/ protobufs.
 You can play with [logback.xml](https://github.com/horrorho/InflatableDonkey/blob/master/src/main/resources/logback.xml) and adjust the Apache HttpClient header/ wire logging levels.

-At present steps 8 and 9 remain undiscovered.
+At present steps 9 and 12 remain problematic.
 If you have any additional information, we would love hear it!
 Please open a ticket and pour your heart out.
 However if you would prefer to remain under the radar, then email me directly.

 **Update**, 24 October 2015.
 Good news and bad news!
 Good, steps 9 and 10 are functional.
 Bad, step 9 returns [encryptedAttributes](https://github.com/horrorho/InflatableDonkey/blob/master/src/main/java/com/github/horrorho/inflatabledonkey/Main.java#L683) for files.
 Without this we do not know what the files represent, nor can we decrypt them if needed.
 Unless this is solved, it's potentially a deal breaker.
 It's possible we may be missing additional client-server responses.
 If anyone has any ideas I would be keen to hear them!